shaohua0116/Multiview2Novelview/README.md

     - Output
         - --quiet: only display the final report
         - --write_summary: write the summary of this evaluation as a text file
-        - --summary_file: the path to the summary filw
+        - --summary_file: the path to the summary file
         - --output_dir: the output dir of plotted images

 ## Result